The Wizard

 Iridescent.
 Fashion of the time that will find academic respect two decades later.

 • You can convince others of the worthiness and inherent artistic value of virtually anything so long as you don’t stop talking.
-CHA test every ten minutes to keep your audience engaged.
+Willpower test every ten minutes to keep your audience engaged.

 • Each time you study this book, you can alter the flavor of one spell you know to anything you would like.
 It does not change the spell’s mechanical effect, but when cast by you, you can alter the [sum] by 1 point.